Bitcoin Dominance Chart: How To Read It When Trading Altcoins

 The most important reason to understand Bitcoin's dominance is what it tells traders about altcoins (with altcoins defined as cryptocurrencies besides Bitcoin).
 As a general rule, increasing Bitcoin dominance generally suggests that the altcoin market is slowing and sellers are outweighing buyers.
 Periods of rising Bitcoin dominance often correlate with bear crypto markets, as investors consolidate their portfolios into less volatile digital currencies (or simply liquidate their assets).

 On the other hand, decreasing Bitcoin dominance is often due to a spike in altcoin interest.
-This occurs when buying power for cryptocurrency is at its highest and the market is quite bullish.
+This occurs when the buying power for cryptocurrency is at its highest, and the market is quite bullish.

 Bitcoin dominance index vs crypto market cap

-Bitcoin dominance index versus entire crypto market cap.
+Bitcoin dominance index versus the entire crypto market cap.

 The above graphic compares Bitcoin's dominance and the total crypto market cap.
 Here, the ratio of Bitcoin dominance dropped dramatically in January 2018 – the same time the bull market reached its peak and the crypto market capitalization hit its then-all-time high.
 As the crypto market began to lose a bit of steam in March, Bitcoin dominance started climbing again.